alexmario74/TodoJQuery/README.md

 TODO jQuery
 ===========

-A simple, trivial jQuery based TODO application to show the an implementation of the Model-View-Controller design pattern.
+A simple, trivial jQuery based TODO application, to show an implementation of the Model-View-Controller design pattern.

 Controller
 -----------

-This class have the following methods:
+Class methods:

   *register(evnt,fn,scope)*

-   Register an handler function to the given event.
+   Register an handler function to listen for the given event.

-   evnt: the name of the event to listner on
+   evnt: the name of the event to listen

-   fn: the name of the callback function invoked when the event is raised
+   fn: the name of the callback function, or handler invoked when the event is raised

-   scope: the object which the fn refers to
+   scope: the object which the fn refers, if not given the controller object will be the context

   *unregister(evnt)*